 34) Buy an Easter Egg in Bela Krajna.
 This region of Slovenia is widely know for its folk dances, customs and traditional crafts.
 But it’s the Easter Eggs that are most famous.
 They are decorated unlike any other in the world.
 The people in this region use wax to decorate the eggs.

 38) Try Kremna Rezina cake.
 This is traditionally eaten at Lake Bled.
-It’s basically just a cream slice (Chantilly cream, custard and pastry), but it’s become a tradition to eat it when visiting Bled and I am (in this instance) very happy to go along with tradition.
+It’s basically just a cream slice (Chantilly cream, custard and pastry), but it has become a tradition to eat it when visiting Bled and I am (in this instance) very happy to go along with tradition.

 39) Visit One of Europe’s oldest pharmacies.
 In the town of Olimje there is a monastery and pharmacy from the 1200s.
 AND YOU CAN STILL BUY REMEDIES THERE!!!
 HOW EXCITING!
 Ok, well, maybe not for you.
 But as you may or may not know, I am also a pharmacist every so often, so I had to add this to the list.